cfu288/CellNeuro/Notes.md

   * Sensitization - sea slug has a head, siphon, gill, tail.
 Gentle touching siphon will not cause gill retraction, shocking will.
 Can pair touch of siphon with retraction using shocks to tail.
   * (Neural circuit simplified img) - siphon sens neuron and tail sens neuron both synapse w/ motor neuron to withdraw gill.
 Facilitating interneuron takes input from tail and synapses with motor neuron and sensory neuron.
   * Synapse that is strengthened is the siphon sensory neuron synapse with the gill motorneuron.
   1. Touch siphon - the terminal depolarizes, Ca++ enters glutamate is released onto the motor neuron that withdraws the gill.
 But its not enough of an epsp in the motor neuron to cause it an AP.
+Small inc in cAMP
     * but Ca++ also causes activation of calmodulin which activates adenylyl cyclase which stimulates production of cAMP.
   2. Shock the tail - tail sensory neuron synapses with the siphon sensory neuron terminal by way of the facilitating interneurons.
 Causes facilitating neuron to release seratonin onto the siphon sens neuron.
+Small inc in cAMP
     * seratonin binds g-protein coupled receptor.
 Activated adenylyl cyclase which activates production of cAMP.
   3. Pair stimulation by touching siphon with stimulating siphon sens neuron by way of facilitating interneuron.
 Ger a bigger increase in cAMP by these 2 mechanisms -
     1. Ca++ entry due to sensory neuron depolarizing, calmodulin,,, adenylyl cyclase
     2. Seratonin from facilitating interneuron activates G-protein which activated sdenylyl cyclase.
+  4. This large increase in cAMP leads to protein kinase A, pkA
+    * pkA phosphorylates a K+ channel, causing it to close/keep from opening
+    * So the AP in the terminal lasts longer, more Ca++ comes in and more transmitter(glutamate) is released by the sipon sensory neuron onto the gill motorneuron.
+      * bigger epsp
+      * more likely to generate an AP.
+  5. The seratonin from facilitating internuron also binds to another g-protein associated receptor that activates -via DAG
+    * protein kinase C
+    * pkC phosphorylates synapsin 1 causing it to release vesicles attached to cytoskeleton into the storage pool.
+  6. If training continues and pkA leves stay high enough long enough
+    * pkA can migrate up and into the nucleous
+    * pkA phosphorylates CREB1
+    * CREB1 joins cAMP to bind DNA, Activate transcription factor(s)
+    * which promote transcription of genes
+      1. for enhancing transmitter release.
+      2.  prehaps making more synapses
+  7. pkA can phosphotylate MAPK in cell body
+    * MAPK represses the activity of a transcription repressor called CREB2
+  8. There is LTP between the sensory neuron and gill motorneurons
+    * glutamate is released from siphon sensory neuron
+      1. Bind to K and AMPA receptors
+      2. There are also NMDA receptors
+    * the gill motor neuron receivs glutamate from siphon sensory neuron
+      1. and a strong depolarization from the facilitating interneuron when tail is shocked along with siphon touched
+      2. this expells the Mg++ from the NMDA channel and LTP can occur as Ca++ enters
+        * activating protein kinases which
+          1. increase sensitivity of AMPA channels
+          2. produce NO gas by activating NO synthase
+      3. NO gas diffuses across synapse to siphon sensory neuron
+        * to cause it to enhance glutamate release (IMG - draw it out)
+* Other animals
+  * Drosophila has been used because of the option to generate mutations at different key points along the learning pathway.
+  * associate odors with
+    * sugar (bad!)
+    * sugar solution (good!)
+  * isolated mutants
+    * **dunce** - lacks phosphodiesterase (breaks down cAMP) always had elevated cAMP levels. too high cAMP prevents elevation in cAMP impossible, therefore learning was difficult.
+    * **rutabaga** - mutant is deficent in adenylyl cyclase, cannot inc cAMP.
+Not enough to strengthen synapses.
+  * Humans: Huntington's
+    * mutant protein interferes with CREB1 activation
+    * other known deficiencies in CREB in humans which also show learning problems

+*